S1146468/Spot_Arexx_Engineering_PIB/README.md

 ### Controlling the movement of Spot

-To be able to control the legs of Spot I made an inverse kinamatic model that calculates all the servo angles of a given leg to make moving the leg easier.
+To be able to control the legs of Spot I made an inverse kinematic model that calculates all the servo angles of a given leg to make moving the leg easier.
-The inverse kinamatic model needs to know the X, Y, Z, Pitch, Roll and Yaw positions and the corrosponding leg ID.
+The inverse kinematic model needs to know the X, Y, Z, Pitch, Roll and Yaw positions and the corresponding leg ID.

 - X is for left to right
 - Y is for forward and backward